Founders Agreement Drafting

 What is a Founders Agreement?

-A Founders Agreement is a legally binding contract between all co-founders of a company.
+A Founders Agreement is a legally binding contract between all co-founders of a company, and is often drafted with the help of professional legal advisory services to ensure enforceability and compliance with Indian business laws.
 It defines the roles, responsibilities, equity ownership, decision-making processes, and exit scenarios among the founding members.
 It functions like a business prenup, aligning the goals of each party and protecting the venture from future internal conflicts.
+To understand why this document is critical for every Indian startup, read our detailed guide on the significance of a Founders' Agreement in India.

 Purpose of a Founders Agreement

-- Establish clarity in the division of labor
+• Establish clarity in the division of labour

 A Founders Agreement can be: